 Results

 Expression of DNA adenine methyltransferase in Escherichia coli was measured using qPCR on Treatment samples exposed to UV radiation and control groups that were not exposed to any light.
 Arbitrary expression value was determined by using C(t) values obtained from qPCR and the formula =10^(-(0.3012*Ct)+11.434).
 Results are listed in Table 1.

+State results for melting curve and negative control.

 Table 1. qPCR results for DNA adenine methyltransferase expression in Escherichia coli.
 Treatment groups were exposed to Ultraviolet radiation for 3 hours and samples were withdrawn each hour to determine response.
 The arbitrary expression value was determined as value =10^(-(0.3012*Ct)+11.434)